01 Getting Started

 08 The Mapping Tab for the Child Push

 1. Click on the Mapping Tab.
 Titan has automatically matched the Account ID field on the contact object.
-This means that the newly created record will be assigned the ID of the account that was located in the push find.
+This means that the newly created record will be assigned the ID of the account located in the push find.

 3. Repeat the same step with the First Name field.
 Click Apply.